 No. The Gardaí do not necessarily need a warrant to arrest you.
-It You may be arrested without a warrant when a Garda has reasonable cause to suspect that you have committed an arrestable offence and that you are guilty of the offence.
+The Gardaí do not necessarily need a warrant to arrest you have committed an arrestable offence and that you are quilty of the offence.

 Where can they arrest me?